harrycresswell/harry/content/writing/the-show-up-every-day-conundrum.md

 ---
-title: "The just ‘show up every day’ conundrum"
+title: "Showing up"
 date: 2020-02-29T13:14:02Z
 draft: false
 description: "You often read that the best way to make progress and achieve your goals is to show up every day and put in the hours.
 But this doesn’t make it any easier to make happen."
-slug: "show-up-every-day-conundrum"
+slug: "showing-up"
 topics: ["Reflections"]
 syndicate: "false"
 ---

-{{< intro >}}You often read that the best way to make progress and achieve your goals is to just show up every day and put in the hours.{{</ intro >}}
+{{< intro >}}You often read that the best way to make progress and achieve your goals is by showing up every day and putting in the hours.{{</ intro >}}

-Whether you’re working towards writing a book, running a marathon or something else, it works the same, regardless of your goals.

-Success is largely based on repetition.
+Success is based on repetition.
 It’s the result of what you choose to commit to and practice on a regular basis.
-It’s the total sum of your habits.
+It’s the total sum of your daily habits.
+Whether you’re writing a book, trying to get fit or something else, it works the same, regardless of your goal

 _Show up every day_ is generally very good advice, but often it leaves me feeling like I want more from it.
 Let me explain what I mean.